Hamilton High School (Wisconsin)

+Recent events

+Club America controversy

+The current principal has come under fire for suspending multiple students for taking down or marking posters for the chapter of Club America, which is the high school form of Turning Point USA.
+The club was unanimously voted down by the student council.
+The student body had not been informed that Dominic Bauer had overturned the student council’s decision and some assumed the club did not exist and was confused.
+He did not tell the student council’s multiple weeks after and a news article was put out shortly after.
+Bauer said in an interview with TMJ4 said he considered taking down or defacing a poster as “severe vandalism or harassment”.

+Threats

+On November 12, 2025, a former Hamilton student made a shooting threat against the school.
+He was charged with making terrorist threats.
+According to an email to Hamilton parents, the Waukesha County Sheriff's Department would have an increased presence at the school the next week.

 History

-The school was completed July 14th, 1962.
+The school was completed July 14, 1962.
 It was named in honor of one of America’s founding fathers and signer of the Constitution, Alexander Hamilton.
 It opened for freshman and sophomores assigned to the new high school from surrounding areas such as Pewaukee, Hartland, Merton, Germantown, Menomonee Falls, Brookfield, Wauwatosa, Butler, and Waukesha.
 A class was added each year until the first senior class graduated in 1965.

 In 1964, more classrooms were added, and again in 1970; in 1996, a science wing was added; in 2004, the 35,000-square-foot Hamilton Fine Arts Center was added.
 In 2006, a federal grant funded a fitness center with over 35 machines.
 In 2008, the gym was redone with new bleachers, and the floor was refurbished.
 In 2012, a video scoreboard was added.
 In 2014 an indoor training facility was finished, and in 2016, a wing was added to relocate the history classrooms and reorganize the rest of the classrooms.
 In 2019, the new communication arts wing was added as well as an extension to the administrative and district offices, and most recently the expansion of the cafeteria in 2025.